Are all costs included in the rates shown on the Rates & Features page?

 All cabins have linens, blankets and towels, a fully-equipped kitchen (including plates, dishes, cups, silverware, utensils), a wood stove and a gas-fueled BBQ grill.

-*Cell phones: as of 2018, there is a strong cell signal reaching the cabins, but not the trails.
+Cell phones: there is a strong cell signal reaching the cabins, but not the hiking trails.

 What do you have in the store in the office?